tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 will be returned in an EncryptedExtension, so that handshake message also needs to be padded using TLS record layer padding.

-### Handling the Server Response {#handle-server-response}
+### Determining ECH Acceptance {#determining-ech-acceptance}

-As described in {{server-behavior}}, the server MAY either accept ECH and use ClientHelloInner or reject it and use ClientHelloOuter.
-In handling the server's response, the client's first step is to determine which value was used.
+As described in {{server-behavior}}, the server may either accept ECH and use ClientHelloInner or reject it and use ClientHelloOuter.
+This is determined by the server's initial message.

+If the message does not negotiate TLS 1.3 or higher, the server has rejected ECH.
+Otherwise, it is either a ServerHello or HelloRetryRequest.

-If the server replied with a HelloRetryRequest, then the client proceeds as described in {{client-hrr}}.
-Otherwise, if the server replied with a ServerHello, then the client checks if the last 8 bytes of `ServerHello.random` are equal to `accept_confirmation` as defined in {{backend-server}}.
-If so, then it presumes acceptance.
-Otherwise, the client presumes rejection.
+If the message is a ServerHello, the client computes `accept_confirmation` as described in {{backend-server}}.
+If this value matches the last 8 bytes of `ServerHello.random`, the server has accepted ECH.
+Otherwise, it has rejected ECH.

-#### Accepted ECH
+If the message is a HelloRetryRequest, the client checks for the "encrypted_client_hello" extension.
+If none is found, the server has rejected ECH.
+Otherwise, if it has a length other than 8, the client aborts the handshake with a "decode_error" alert.
+Otherwise, the client computes `hrr_accept_confirmation` as described in {{backend-server-hrr}}.
+If this value matches the extension payload, the server has accept ECH.
+Otherwise, it has rejected ECH.

+[[OPEN ISSUE: Depending on what we do for issue#450, it may be appropriate to change the client behavior if the HRR extension is present but with the wrong value.]]

+If the server accepts ECH, the client handshakes with ClientHelloInner as described in {{accepted-ech}}.
+Otherwise, the client handshakes with ClientHelloOuter as described in {{rejected-ech}}.

+### Handshaking with ClientHelloInner {#accepted-ech}

-If the server used ClientHelloInner, the client proceeds with the connection as usual, authenticating the connection for the true server name.
+If the server accepts ECH, the client proceeds with the connection as in

-#### Rejected ECH {#rejected-ech}
+{{RFC8446}}, with the following modifications:

+The client behaves as if it had sent ClientHelloInner as the ClientHello.
+That is, it evaluates the handshake using the ClientHelloInner's preferences, and, when computing the transcript hash ({{Section 4.4.1 of RFC8446}}), it uses ClientHelloInner as the first ClientHello.

+If the server responds with a HelloRetryRequest, the client computes the updated ClientHello message as follows:

+1. It computes a second ClientHelloInner based on the first ClientHelloInner, as in {{Section 4.1.4 of RFC8446}}.
+The ClientHelloInner's "encrypted_client_hello" extension is left unmodified.

+1. It constructs EncodedClientHelloInner as described in {{encoding-inner}}.

+1. It constructs a second partial ClientHelloOuterAAD message.
+This message MUST be syntactically valid.
+The extensions MAY be copied from the original ClientHelloOuter unmodified, or omitted.
+If not sensitive, the client MAY copy updated extensions from the second ClientHelloInner for compression.

+1. It encrypts EncodedClientHelloInner as described in
+   {{encrypting-clienthello}}, using the second partial ClientHelloOuterAAD, to obtain a second ClientHelloOuter.
+It reuses the original HPKE encryption context computed in {{real-ech}} and uses the empty string for `enc`.

+   The HPKE context maintains a sequence number, so this operation internally uses a fresh nonce for each AEAD operation.
+Reusing the HPKE context avoids an attack described in {{flow-hrr-hijack}}.

+Note this procedure does not apply {{Section 4.1.4 of RFC8446}} to the ClientHelloOuter, only ClientHelloInner.
+The server generates HelloRetryRequest from ClientHelloInner.
+If the ClientHelloOuter and ClientHelloInner expressed different preferences, applying the standard procedure to ClientHelloOuter may not succeed.

+The client then sends the second ClientHelloOuter to the server.
+However, as above, it uses the second ClientHelloInner for preferences and the transcript hash.
+Additionally, it checks the resulting ServerHello for ECH acceptance as in
+{{determining-ech-acceptance}}.
+If the ServerHello does not also indicate ECH acceptance, the client MUST terminate the connection with an "illegal_parameter" alert.

+### Handshaking with ClientHelloOuter {#rejected-ech}

-If the server used ClientHelloOuter, the client proceeds with the handshake, authenticating for ECHConfig.contents.public_name as described in
+If the server rejects ECH, the client proceeds with the handshake, authenticating for ECHConfig.contents.public_name as described in
 {{auth-public-name}}.
 If authentication or the handshake fails, the client MUST return a failure to the calling application.
 It MUST NOT use the retry